ClarissaIngraham/configure-ad/README.md

 <h2>Deployment and Configuration Steps</h2>

 First we will create two VM's(Virtal Machines) with the same virtal network.
-One VM is function as a Domain Controller(DC-1) and the other VM will funtion as a Client machine (Client-1).
-We will assign a static IP address to the Domain Controller, as it will provide Active Directory services to the Client.
+One VM is function as a Domain Controller(DC-1) and the other VM will function as a Client machine (Client-1).
+We will assign a static IP address to the Domain Controller, as it will provide Active Directory Services to the Client.
 The Client machine will be joined to the domain, and we will configure its DNS settings to use the Domain Controller as its DNS server.

 A static IP address is an IP address that doesn't change.
-We are going to be using this because it is going to provide a consistent address for communication over the network for DC-1 because we are going to be using DC-1 as the server and as the DNS server for Client-1.
+We are going to be using this because it is going to provide a consistent address for communication over the network for DC-1.
 <p>

 ![image](https://github.com/user-attachments/assets/a747979e-83b9-4721-830d-8d64e09157a7)